 Avoiding Opioid Addiction in the Construction Industry

-At construction sites across the country, it’s not uncommon for the repetitive physical nature of the work, from pouring concrete to lifting heavy equipment, to lead to injuries.
-When those injuries take employees off the job and to urgent care for help, it can be a critical moment for them and for their families.
+At construction sites across the country, it’s not uncommon for the repetitive physical nature of the work, such as pouring concrete to lifting heavy equipment, to lead to injuries.
+When those injuries take employees off the job and to urgent care for help, it can be a critical moment for them and their families.

 Construction sites contain many health and safety risks, with sprains, strains, broken bones and head traumas among common injuries.
 All of those can lead to chronic pain, a condition that is often treated with highly addictive opioids.
 According to Travelers data, roughly half of all workers compensation claims related to the construction industry in recent years involve opioid prescriptions.3

-Recognizing that pattern helped inspire Travelers to take action to help construction workers learn how to avoid developing chronic pain.
+Recognizing that pattern helped inspire Travelers to take action and help construction workers learn how to avoid developing chronic pain.

 Data and Innovation Can Help Reduce Addiction

-“Travelers has helped reduce opioid abuse by almost 40 percent among the injured U.S. employees we have served in the construction industry since 2015,” said Rich Ives, Travelers Vice President, Workers Compensation Claim.
-“We’ve done that through a combination of applying our Early Severity Predictor model and a comprehensive pharmacy management program.”
+“Travelers has helped reduce opioid abuse by almost 40 % among the injured U.S. employees we have served in the construction industry since 2015,” said Rich Ives, Travelers Vice President, Workers Compensation Claim.
+“We’ve done that through a combination of applying our Early Severity Predictor® model and a comprehensive pharmacy management program.”

 Managing Medical Costs

 With chronic pain claims prevalent in the construction industry, opioid prescription drug usage continues to present significant challenges to contractors who find it increasingly difficult to manage rising medical costs and maintain a productive workforce.
-Claims involving chronic pain can be expensive and may lead to increased loss costs which, over time, can impact their experience modification rating and future cost of insurance.
+Claims involving chronic pain can be expensive and may lead to increased loss costs which, over time, can impact the contractors’ experience modification rating and the future cost of insurance.

 “Identifying safe and effective alternatives to treat injuries and prevent chronic pain can help injured employees avoid the risks associated with opioids and help our customers better manage the related medical costs,” Keegan said.

 Travelers works closely with injured employees identified by the Early Severity Predictor model and their physicians to develop an aggressive, sports medicine-like treatment regimen, which often includes physical therapy and other options to keep acute pain from becoming chronic.
-It starts with spending the time upfront to understand the injured person holistically, including who they are and what challenges exist which might inhibit their recovery, such as their behavioral health, to determine the recovery strategy that will be most effective for that individual.
+It starts with spending the time up front to understand the injured person holistically.
+This includes who they are and what challenges exist that might inhibit their recovery, such as their behavioral health, to determine the recovery strategy that will be most effective for that individual.